Technology

 AreaMinimum barGoodGreat

-ReliabilityTimeouts + retriesIdempotency + circuit breakersError budgets + automated rollback
+ReliabilityTimeouts and retriesIdempotency and circuit breakersError budgets with automated rollback paths

-Looking ahead, expect procurement to formalize around agent risk classes.
-Low-risk agents (drafting, summarizing, internal search) will be bundled into suites and priced aggressively.
-Medium-risk agents (ticket handling, CRM updates) will be evaluated on escalation rates and audit depth.
-High-risk agents (money movement, security response, regulated decisions) will require provable controls, dual authorization, and in some cases third-party assessments.
-Teams that bake this into product design will shorten sales cycles by quarters, not weeks.
+Procurement is already heading toward risk classes.
+Low-risk agents (drafting, summarizing, internal search) get bundled and priced aggressively.
+Medium-risk agents (ticket handling, CRM updates) get judged on escalation and audit depth.
+High-risk agents (money movement, security response, regulated decisions) require dual authorization and controls you can demonstrate under questioning.

 Key Takeaway

-futuristic workspace illustrating the near-future of AI agents embedded in enterprise workflows
+modern workspace representing AI agents embedded into everyday enterprise workflows

 James Okonkwo